Helioviewer-Project/hvJP2K/README.md

 hv_jpx_merged --socket "$runtime_dir/merge.socket"
 ```

-The daemon processes filesystem paths with the permissions of its own user.
+The daemon reads and writes files with its own user's permissions, so
-Restricting access to the socket prevents unrelated local users from submitting
+restricting the socket keeps other local users from submitting merges.
-merge requests.

 ### Submit a merge

-Write the normal `hv_jpx_merge` arguments to a request file.
-Arguments can be
+A request file holds the usual `hv_jpx_merge` arguments, separated by spaces
-separated by spaces or newlines, and input paths can be comma-separated:
+or newlines.
+Input paths may also be comma-separated:

 ```text
 -i /data/frame0001.jp2,/data/frame0002.jp2,/data/frame0003.jp2